 Nepal Flag – 100 Facts About National Flag of Nepal

-1) Unlike another country, the flag of Nepal is the only one in the world’s national flag that is not rectangular in shape.
+1) Unlike another country, the flag of Nepal is the only one in the world’s national flag that is not rectangular.

 2) The flag of Nepal is made up of two triangles overlapped to some part of each other.

 3) Nepal has not adopted the official flag until 1962, until when the constitutional form of government was established.

 4) Being based upon the Rana dynasty, which formerly ruled the country was the ruler who introduces the flag of Nepal.

 5) The flag with two pennants was first to introduce in the last of the 20thcentury until then there was no national flag declared on the country.

 6) Then the only discussion of the official flag as Nepal identity was introduced